roshinijalaludeen/softmouse-automation/README.md

 \*\*Dependency Manifest\*\*

-This project uses Maven.
+This project uses Maven for dependency management.
 All dependencies are listed in pom.xml.

-\*\*Dependency Manifest\*\*

-This project uses Maven for dependency management.
 Key dependencies include:

 | Dependency                | Version | Purpose                                               |
 | ------------------------- | ------- | ----------------------------------------------------- |